wlsf82/cv/README.md

 #### Meetup: [Oslo QA Meetup](https://www.meetup.com/Oslo-QA-Meetup/)

-In 2017 I started a meetup group in Oslo to gather a community, for sharing knowledge about subjects related to quality assurance and software testing.
+In 2017 I started a Meetup group in Oslo to gather a community, for sharing knowledge about subjects related to quality assurance and software testing.

 #### Code lab: [Protractor and WebRTC](http://github.com/wlsf82/protractor-and-webrtc)